 In the Spirit World, Chihiro felt Takeru's blessing, while she was cradling her little Chiata in her arms.

-It was said later that the river maiden of Kohaku came to their world, and by the power of her fury, humbled the maen responsible for the unclean waters.
+It was said later that the maiden of Kohaku river came to their world, and by the power of her fury, humbled the men responsible for the unclean waters.
 They said that the maiden, after her battle was won, blessed the river to take care of humans that goes near it as long as they would take care of it.

-Some even tells that, at a particular spot on the shallow shore, when the night get really dark, you can hear and see the river maiden bathing and playing with a baby in the river's water.
+Some even says that, at a particular spot on the shallow shore, when the night gets really dark, you can hear and see the river maiden bathing and playing with a baby in the river's water.
 The versions of the stories changed from one to another, as the time passed.
-From the time in the night to the number of child or what she was wearing.
+From the time in the night to the number of children.

 One thing stayed constant.
 At the end of the vision, the maiden was joined by a young man who took her in his arms.
 The stories vary, too, about the length of the kiss they shared until they disappeared in the reflexion of the water stream.